-The mission of the After School Mentoring Program is to foster positive mentoring relationships between students in St. Mary’s County Public Schools and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.
-The program, which has operated for over a decade in several elementary schools throughout St. Mary's County, continues to match students with community mentors every year.
+The mission of the After School Mentoring Program is to promote a positive mentoring relationship between students in grades 3 - 5 in St. Mary’s County Public Schools (SMCPS) and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.
+The program, which has operated for over a decade in several elementary schools throughout St. Mary's County continues to match students with community mentors every year.

-If you would like to volunteer as an After School mentor, please complete the application found here.
-Anyone who has not previously volunteered with SMCPS will also need to visit the SMCPS Volunteer Information web page and complete the steps described to become a registered SMCPS Volunteer.
+Anyone wishing to be a volunteer with SMCPS will need to visit the SMCPS Volunteer Information Webpage and complete the steps indicated to become a registered SMCPS Volunteer.